The MES library now offers interactive applications and a game on financial literacy.

 An important disclaimer is at the bottom of this article.

-The building is connected to the main utilities.
-To participate in the auction, you must register on the Roseltorg online platform and have a qualified electronic signature.
+To participate in the auctions, you will need to register on the electronic platform.
+Roseltorg and enhanced qualified electronic signature.

 The development of electronic services for business is in line with the objectives of the national project "Data Economy and Digital Transformation of the State" and the Moscow regional project "Digital Public Administration."
 More information about Russia's national projects and the capital's contribution can be found atspecial page.